Sparser Johnson-Lindenstrauss Transforms

 In this problem, we have an $A\in\R^{d\times n}$ of rank $\rho$ with entries that require precision $O(\log(nd))$ to store.
 We would like to compute the best rank-$r$ approximation $A_r$ to $A$.
 We define $\Delta_r \eqdef \|A - A_r\|_F$ as the error of $A_r$.
 We relax the problem by only requiring that we compute a matrix $A'_r$ such that $\|A - A'_r\|_F \le (1+\eps)\Delta_r$ with probability $1-\delta$ over the randomness of the algorithm.

 \paragraph{Two-pass algorithm:}

-Theorem 4.4 of \cite{CW09} gives a $2$-pass algorithm where in the first pass, one maintains $SA$ where $S$ is drawn from a distribution that simultaneously satisfies both the $(1/2,\eta^{-r}\delta)$ and $(\sqrt{\eps/r},\delta)$-JL moment properties.
+Theorem 4.4 of \cite{CW09} gives a $2$-pass algorithm where in the first pass, one maintains $SA$ where $S$ is drawn from a distribution that simultaneously satisfies both the $(1/2,\eta^{-r}\delta)$ and $(\sqrt{\eps/r},\delta)$-JL moment properties for some fixed constant $\eta>1$ in their proof.
 It is also assumed that $\rho \ge 2r+1$.
 The first pass is thus sped up again as in \Theorem{regression-onepass}.

 \paragraph{One-pass algorithm for column/row-wise updates:}